Load Planning: Definition, Importance, Tips, and Beyond

 2. Economies of scale

 Load planning entails load configurations to optimize the use of available cargo space within delivery vehicles.
 When vehicles operate at full load capacity, you can handle larger volumes without bearing additional operational expenses.
-It helps you achieve economies of scale, decreasing the average cost per unit and boosting overall profitability.
+It helps you achieve economies of scale, decreasing the average cost per unit and boosting overall profitability—an essential consideration when starting a cargo van business.

 E-commerce companies, for instance, often employ load planning for efficient freight consolidation.
 It lets them maximize the cargo space utilization and operate their fleet at its full load capacity.
 This practice helps decrease the average cost per unit and paves the way for higher profit margins.